davidcki/subscriptions/README.md

 While in the project's root folder:

+`./gradlew build` will create the application binaries required in the containers.

 `docker-compose up -d` will start the five containers that compose this application.

+Additional commands:

 `docker-compose down` will stop and delete the containers created by the command above.